ivan-hc/Brave-appimage/README.md

 Replace "`brave`" if you want to give the installed app an alternative name, for example "`brave-beta`", "`brave-nightly`", "`the-chromium-orange`" and so on.

 Learn more about the `-e` or `extra` usage at **https://github.com/ivan-hc/AM/blob/main/docs/guides-and-tutorials/extra.md**

+NOTE: since releases are buried in hundreds of pages dominated by nightly builds... you will probably need to make the following changes to the AM-updater script:
+- for Beta, replace `srevinsaju/Brave-AppImage/releases` with `srevinsaju/Brave-AppImage/releases?per_page=100` (to search among 100 pages in github APIs)
+- for Stable instead, replace `srevinsaju/Brave-AppImage/releases` with `srevinsaju/Brave-AppImage/releases/latest` (to search only the latest stable release)

+...you will have the advantage of being able to downgrade to older versions using the option `--rollback` or `downgrade`, if available.

+If you prefer, I could split the releases into different branches... but my goal is to convince upstream developers to take on this "burden", because **it is impossible that they have dozens and dozens of packages for each platform in each release, and the stupidest of all (AppImage) is not able to do it!
+It's ridiculous!**

+PS: I am not a user of Brave browser, or any Chromium-based browser... but I am an AppImage user and I want to support this packaging format.
+I do it for you.
+So help me put pressure on upstream and spread the word!

 ------------------------------------------------------------------------